 Journey to Argentina's Far North

 At six in the morning in Buenos Aires I board the long-distance train called El Tucumano—glittering, with an electric locomotive.
-I look around the carriage: it's sealed hermetically because of the desert dust that will accompany us in the last phase of our journey, at the press of a button armchairs turn into deckchairs, another button makes a small table appear . . .
+I look around the carriage: it's sealed hermetically because of the desert dust that will accompany us in the last phase of our journey, at the press of a button armchairs turn into deck chairs, another button makes a small table appear . . .
 Luxurious comfort.
 We're on our way.
 It is still dark.
-The woman next to me, sitting or reclining—depending on which button—is a representative for a factory that makes electric heaters with automatic shut-offs, and she bored me with her production-line femininity and its automatic shut-off with such lightning speed after the first five minutes of our conversation that, sticking my face into the fleeing landscape outside the window, I switched her off in a most categorical manner.
+The woman next to me, sitting or reclining—depending on which button—is a representative for a factory that makes electric heaters with automatic shutoffs, and she bores me with her production-line femininity and its automatic shutoff with such lightning speed after the first five minutes of our conversation that, sticking my face into the fleeing landscape outside the window, I switch her off in a most categorical manner.

 Here I alight from the train.